 The sites you see recommended by this page hold valid Latvian gambling licenses.
 Not only is it legal to place at these sites, but each has been thoroughly vetted by undergoing a highly demanding licensing process.
 We strongly advise all players to stick with licensed sites.

 The IAUI has so far issued licenses to 14 operators for different forms of gambling.
 The majority of these licenses are held by major land-based operators who are also authorized to offer online sports betting and gambling.
 Nine of Latvia’s licensed operators are also authorized to offer online gaming.

 Latvia Gambling Law

 Between 1991 and 1994, gambling was mostly unregulated in Latvia.
 Land-based casinos and gambling parlors operated across the country without oversight from the government.
-A 1994 law (note: links to Word doc) was enacted to provide for the licensing and taxation of various forms of gambling, including bets places via telephone and “telecommunications.”
+A 1994 law was enacted to provide for the licensing and taxation of various forms of gambling, including bets placed via telephone and “telecommunications.”

 The 1994 law laid forth fees for various types of wagering with special licensing fees for each.
 Some of the fees were quite high.
 For example, each table game in a casino resulted in a yearly tax of more than 17,000 euros.
 The legislation also set gross revenue tax rates ranging from 10% to 15% on different forms of gambling.

 With the passage of this law, the government started getting its cut from gambling activities but the industry was still largely unregulated.
 Customers questioned the fairness of games and were hesitant to partake.
 This led to the creation of the Lotteries and Gambling Supervision Inspection of Latvia (IAUI) in 1998.